Energinet-DataHub/ARCHIVED-geh-timeseries/README.md

 ## Domain Road Map

-In the current program increment (PI) the planned work is captured by the stated PI goals:
+In the current program increment (PI) the planned work is captured by the stated PI goal:

-1. Received time series are published, enabling the Aggregations domain to perform market settlement.
-2. Received time series are stored.
-3. It is possible to monitor the Time Series domain through a dashboard (to support working software).

-This is also the PI where Time Series is moved from current private repository to this public repository in order to become open source.
+1. When a Grid Access Provider submits a time series for a metering point, the Time Series domain stores it, so that the data is available for calculations done by the Aggregations domain.

 ## Getting Started